volument/baretest/README.md

 > Why do we possibly need another test library, for christ sake!
 I hate you.

-- 98% smaller codebase, 50% faster startup
-- only what you want: test, test.only, test.before
+- yield is a different beast, demands a new approach
 - ridiculously small, easy to gasp, trivial to contribute
+- only what you want: test(), test.only(), test.before()
-- output based on the standard `debug` libr
+- output based on the standard `debug` library
-- require('assert') is your friend
+- the node- native `require('assert')` is your friend
+- 98% smaller codebase (no kidding), 50%-80% faster startup
+- no dependencies